raspberrypilearning/chomp-the-cheese/en/step_3.md

 --- task ---

-+ **Test:** Click the green flag and check that your sprite moves randomly around the screen to different places.
+**Test:** Click on the green flag and check that your sprite moves randomly around the screen to different places.

 --- /task ---